-This 150-hour internship is designed to engage the candidate in experiences that approximate functioning in the manner of a practicing chief school administrator.
-Candidates' activities will engage them in concert with, or at the direction of, a certified school administrator during a period of at least 150 hours.
+Consists of specific education topics which will form the focus of an international study trip during a period of at least 150 hours.
 Students will be required to record and have verified the dates and times of their activities.
 Verification will be signed by the mentor/school administrator and confirmed by the field supervisor.
 Candidates will engage in a range of activities that are representative of the typical role of a school administrator, including board of education activities, staff selection and supervision, community involvement, curriculum oversight, budget management, employee negotiations, professional development planning, and collaboration with other leadership personnel.
 The internship will require mentoring by experienced school administrators and supervision by university personnel with experience at the school administrator level.